 The study found that the more children knew about their family’s history, the stronger their sense of control over their lives, the higher their self-esteem and the more successfully they believed their families functioned.
 The “Do You Know?” scale turned out to be the best single predictor of children’s emotional health and happiness.

 They found that the “healthiest narratives” were the “oscillating family narrative”, in which the “up and downs” of Family Stories were told to the children, but in end they “stuck together as a family”.
 The children with the most self-confidence have a strong “intergenerational self”, where they know that they belong to something bigger than themselves.

 This article led to a healthy discussion between me and my wife about whether our sons know enough about our family history.
-We concluded that we were doing an okay job, but could tell them more of our Family Stories.
-After reading this article, we decided to make a conscious effort to tell them more Family Stories (good and bad), as they are entering their formative years when these stories will hopefully stick with them.
+We concluded that we were doing an okay job, but probably could tell them more of our Family Stories.
+After reading this article, we decided to make a conscious effort to tell them more stories (good and bad), as they are entering their formative years when these stories will hopefully stick with them.

 Maybe after reading this post/article, think about telling a Family Story to your children.
 What better day than Family Day to tell them a Family Story!